 Tropical Storm Gonzalo forms in Atlantic, could strengthen into a hurricane

 Tropical Storm Gonzalo formed on Wednesday in the central Atlantic Basin, about midway between the West African coast and the islands of the Lesser Antilles.
-At first it was expected to stay a tropical storm, but the National Hurricane Center has now revised its forecast to increase the chances it will become a hurricane, perhaps as early as Thursday, before it approaches the southern Caribbean by the end of the week.
+At first it was expected to stay a tropical storm, but the National Hurricane Center has now revised its forecast to increase the chances it will become a hurricane Thursday night or Friday, before it approaches the southern Caribbean by the end of the week.

-As of the National Hurricane Center's 11 a.m. advisory on Wednesday, Gonzalo had maximum sustained winds of 50 mph and was moving to the west-northwest at 14 mph.
+As of Thursday morning, the National Hurricane Center said a hurricane watch is in effect for the islands of Barbados, St. Vincent and the Grenadines.
+Gonzalo had maximum sustained winds of 65 mph and is moving to the west at about 14 mph.
 The storm is forecast to reach the southern Lesser Antilles by Saturday.
-Islands such as Barbados, St. Lucia and Dominica should be on alert for this storm.

 While the future track of Gonzalo appears fairly straightforward, the intensity is very uncertain.
 The computer models meteorologists use to forecast these systems are split into two camps.
 The global computer models, like the well-known European model, show the system weakening as it reaches the Lesser Antilles and Caribbean.
 But specialized tropical models are more robust, showing the storm strengthening to a hurricane and remaining that way through the next 5 days.